Deku CLI

 deku-cli generate-identity -o wallet.json

-This will create a new file called wallet.json
+This will create a new file called wallet.json, containing something like

 {"address": "tz1Vhy8BWXdQNm6wNFi36hWj4iSoGqBrMB4v","priv_key": "edsk4J5PQ8UZ2HrtvnDeRuL8uA1y8isPBrRDkPRkPvTn6SQYMGJ3WV"}